SotiriosVrachas/metadata-histogram/README.md

 Then logfreq > chart.ods > data formating > chart.svg > lines to closed paths > waves.svg > waves.fcstd > extrude paths > wave*.stl

 ## Wanted features
-Day 1 and 2 are missing the activity that hapend around 23:00 due to shorter dataranges in calc.
+Day 1 and 2 are missing the activity that happen around 23:00 due to shorter data ranges in calc.

 Shorter process.

 Commands for other log types.
 Git and Thunderbird store similar metadata but for a longer period of time.

+There is a 15 minute gap at day 7 around the time that I captured the data.
+I added the rest of the data for that day afterwards.
+My logs start at 8:00 every day so I had to capture data twice to get a full dataset.

 ## License
 Metadata Histogram by Sotirios Vrachas is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.